linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

 ![The default Kubernetes Dashboard showing workload status and deployments.](Kubernetes-Dashboard.png)

-For production systems, consider using a centralized logging system like ELK/EFK, Loki, or Graylog.
-Also use an observability solution like Prometheus and Grafana.
-Consider leveraging OpenTelemetry as well.
-These tools can enhance the ability to monitor, troubleshoot, and optimize application performance while ensuring reliability and scalability.
+For production systems, consider using a centralized logging system like ELK/EFK, Loki, or Graylog, along with an observability solution consisting of Prometheus and Grafana.
+You can also supplement your observability by leveraging a telemetry data-oriented solution such as OpenTelemetry.
+These tools can enhance your ability to monitor, troubleshoot, and optimize application performance while ensuring reliability and scalability.

 Knative also has built-in support for distributed tracing, which can be configured globally.
 This means your Knative function automatically participates in tracing without requiring additional changes.

 ### The Debugging Experience

-Knative offers a debugging experience at multiple levels:
+Knative offers debugging at multiple levels:

 -   Unit test your core logic
 -   Unit test your Knative function
 -   Invoke your function locally

-When you create a Python Knative function, Knative generates a skeleton for a unit test, called `test_func.py`.
+When you create a Python Knative function, Knative generates a skeleton for a unit test called `test_func.py`.
 At the time of this writing, the generated test is invalid and requires some modifications to work correctly.
 See this [GitHub issue](https://github.com/knative/func/issues/2448) for details.

 1. Open the `test_func.py` file in the `get-emojis` directory: